speroteck/speroteck.github.io/_posts/2013-10-01-private-composer-repository.md

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Compos"
 date:   2013-10-01 19:15:18
-categories: jekyll update
+categories: php composer
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!